-Have the generator set installed by an authorized distributor/dealer or service technician.
+Have the generator set installed outdoors by an authorized dealer or service technician.
 Refer to the Installation Manual for installation instructions.
+Do not install or operate the generator set indoors.

 Information in this publication represents data available at the time of print.
 Kohler Co. reserves the right to change this publication and the products represented without notice and without any obligation or liability whatsoever.